Larval Lobster Survey

 Survey Objectives:

-Neuston net for larval collection
+Neuston net used for larval lobster surveys.

 Map of Survey Sites

-Larval Survey Sites
+2024 Maps of Survey Sites

 2021 Expanded Gulf of Maine/Georges Bank Larval Survey Project